 Long-game collaborations — Ricardo Romaneiro

 Nearly 20 years together—from intimate Upper East Side townhouse salons and early labs, through Biophony: SoundGarden at Brooklyn Botanic Garden (all seven conservatories; sensor-driven soundbath with live ensemble)—to large-scale immersion with LIQUIDVERSE at COSM’s 87-foot domes in LA and Dallas.
-Same composer, growing canvases; our pipeline makes the leaps possible.
+Same composer, growing canvases; our production infrastructure makes the leaps possible.
+One example among many.

 -